accountinglib/accountinglib/README.md

 Accountinglib gives companies the freedom to own and maintain their accounting ledgers themselves, since the software is open source and the accounting data can be stored in a preferred database.

 AccountingLib/ AccountingApp is not a replacement for a commercial ERP system such as SAP.
 Still the goal for Accountinglib is to be a useful toolkit which can be used as a library in a commercial accounting system.
+AccountingApp is indended as a useful tool for accountants and auditors to inspect and understand the accounting information.

 ## Background and ideas